Tom Ince

 The son of former England midfielder Paul Ince, Tom Ince began his career with Liverpool, for whom he made his professional debut in the 2010–11 season, coming on as a substitute in the League Cup.
 He later spent time that season on loan at League One club Notts County, scoring twice in eight appearances.
 At the end of the season, Ince turned down a new contract and moved to Blackpool, who had just been relegated from the Premier League.
-In two-and-a-half seasons at Blackpool, Ince played 113 games in all competitions and scored 33 goals.
+In two and a half seasons at Blackpool, Ince played 113 games in all competitions and scored 33 goals.
 He also won the 2013 Football League Young Player of the Year Award and was named in the 2012–13 PFA Team of the Year.

 In January 2014, he signed on loan for Premier League club Crystal Palace, for whom he scored his first Premier League goal, and returned to the division permanently at the end of the season, joining Hull City on a free transfer.
 Ince did not feature regularly for Hull in the 2014–15 season, spending time on loan at the end of 2014 with Nottingham Forest before returning briefly to Hull.
 A loan spell at the end of the season with Derby County was a success, with Ince scoring 11 goals in 18 appearances.
 At the end of the season, he joined Derby for a fee of £4.75 million, briefly becoming the club's most-expensive signing.
 Ince spent the 2017–18 season with Huddersfield Town before joining Stoke City in July 2018 for a fee of £10million.
 Ince spent four seasons with Stoke before joining Reading in the summer of 2022.

 Ince has been capped internationally for England at under-17, under-19 and under-21 levels.

 Early and personal life

 Ince was born in Stockport, Greater Manchester.
+He has a younger brother and sister.
 His father Paul played professional football at a high level with England, Inter Milan, Manchester United and Liverpool.
 When Ince was three years old he moved to Italy after Paul had signed for Inter Milan where he attended an Italian school and became fluent in Italian, the family spent two years in Italy before returning to England.

-He became a father on 11 July 2013.
+He has two daughters with Charly Cottrell, the eldest born on 11 July 2013.